Aircraft in fiction: Bell UH-1 Iroquois

 The Bell UH-1 Iroquois (commonly called the Huey) was the most common helicopter during the Vietnam War, as an aircraft used to insert and remove troops from the field, transport casualties for medical treatment and as a gunship.
 As such, it has appeared in many works of fiction related to the war.

 The UH-1 was an important part of the 1968 film The Green Berets.
-The production company paid $18,623.64 for the material, the eighty-five hours of flying time by UH-1 helicopters, and thirty-eight hundred man-days for military personnel taken away from their regular duties.
+The production company paid $18,623.64 for the material, the 85 hours of flying time by UH-1 helicopters, and 3,800 man-days for military personnel taken away from their regular duties.

-Two UH-1H Hueys make up part of the attack package on Ernst Stavro Blofeld's oil rig command center at the climax of the 1971 James Bond film Diamonds Are Forever.

 The UH-1 was in Francis Ford Coppola's 1979 film Apocalypse Now.
 Several Hueys were rented from the Philippine Air Force.
 The distinct and iconic sound of the helicopters was featured prominently in the film's sound design of the soundtrack.

 UH-1s were prominently featured in Oliver Stone's 1986 film Platoon.

-The 1990 film Air America, about the CIA's proprietary airline during the war in Southeast Asia, featured the ubiquitous Huey helicopter.

-A Bell 205 is used as a mountain rescue helicopter in the 1993 film Cliffhanger.
-The aircraft is used to locate a missing jet and then employed to find stolen money.
-Towards the film's end the helicopter is dangling upside down against a cliff, where the hero (Sylvester Stallone) and villain (John Lithgow) brawl on the belly of the aircraft.

 The UH-1 is a central part of the 2002 Vietnam war film We Were Soldiers.
 The helicopter is shown ferrying troops into the Ia Drang valley as part of the then-new concept of air cavalry.
 The film particularly focused on the flights of Major Bruce Crandall, who was later awarded the Medal of Honor for his actions while piloting his UH-1 during the battle depicted in the film.
 Four of the UH-1s used were provided by the Georgia Army National Guard.

-The slaying of Israeli athletes by Black September terrorists and the destruction of a Bundesgrenzschutz Bell/Dornier UH-1D during the 1972 Summer Olympics was depicted in the 2005 Steven Spielberg film Munich.

-UH-1 helicopters are seen as the primary transport aircraft in the 2017 film Kong: Skull Island, and are attacked by Kong after launching seismic bombs in an attempt to map the Island's caves.
+UH-1D helicopters are seen as the primary transport aircraft in the 2017 film Kong: Skull Island, and are attacked by Kong after launching seismic bombs in an attempt to map the Island's caves.
+Most are equipped with the M134 and FFAR pod armament.